isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/pie-and-donut-charts/pie-and-donut.md

 - **Do not use pie charts when two or more categories are a similar size.** In this situation it is better to use a bar chart
 - **Do not use pie charts with more than 5 categories.** If your chart has more than 5 categories, consider combining some of the categories or using a different type of chart
 - **Rank categories by size with the first at the 12 o’clock position.** Ranking the categories in this way makes the chart easier to interpret.
 It also makes it easier to identify the dominant categories
 - **Label pie chart categories directly.** Legends and keys rely on users matching labels to categories using colour alone.
-This fails accessibility success criterion 1.4.1 Use of Colour.
+This fails [WCAG accessibility success criterion 1.4.1 Use of Colour][pie 4].

 Pie charts need to be used appropriately.
-To do this, ensure they
+To do this, ensure they:
 - **are well-formatted.** No 3D, exploding slices, leader lines, or legends
 - **display nominal variables.** Ordinal variables don’t belong in a pie chart
 - **contain positive numbers.** A mix of positive and negative numbers inside the same pie chart, doesn’t make any sense